Berlioz’s Birthplace – La Côte Saint-André

 In the opening chapter of his Memoirs, Berlioz described the scenic surroundings of his home town:

-Unless otherwise specified, all the photographs reproduced on this page were taken by Michel Austin in April 1998; other pictures have been scanned from postcards and engravings in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise stated, all the photographs reproduced on this page were taken by Michel Austin in April 1998 and August 2011; other pictures have been scanned from postcards and engravings in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 1. La Côte Saint-André in times past